peteroupc/classic-wallpaper/README.md

 - Two colors only.
     - Such as black and white, which allows for hue shifting to, say, a black-to-red or gray-to-blue palette.
-- 16-color VGA (video graphics array) palette (light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128).[^3]
+- 16-color VGA (video graphics array) palette (light gray, that is, (192, 192, 192); or each color component is 0 or 255; or each color component is 0 or 128).
-- 216-color "safety palette" (each color component is a multiple of 51).[^3] [^7]
+- 216-color "safety palette" (each color component is a multiple of 51). [^7]
-- 216-color "safety palette" plus VGA palette.[^3]
+- 216-color "safety palette" plus VGA palette.
 - A subset of a color palette given earlier.

-Any 16-color or 256-color palette that was used in a significant volume of application and video game graphics before the year 2000 is also allowed.
+Any 16-color or 256-color repertoire that was used in a significant volume of application and video game graphics before the year 2000 is also allowed.

 Additional color palettes allowed are as follows.